-LGNSW produces a range of memberfocused publications, newsletters and updates, including a weekly e-newsletter which can help you stay up to date on topical issues and events.
+LGNSW produces a range of member-focused publications, newsletters and updates, including a weekly e-newsletter which can help you stay up to date on topical issues and events.

-2.1.7 Role of Local Government Professionals Australia,
+2.1.7 Role of Local Government Professionals Australia, NSW

-Local Government Professionals Australia, NSW is the leading association representing professionals in NSW local government.
+Local Government Professionals Australia, NSW is the leading association representing management staff and other professionals in NSW local government.
 They are committed to maintaining high professional and ethical standards throughout the sector and ensuring their members are at the forefront of change and innovation.